Nunes: From Truth Social to the President's Intelligence Advisory Committee

 And I think that, you know, it's really funny.

-But I was just, I just kind of sat back and says, gosh, sometimes we're so close for this, we just don't pay attention and think like, like, yeah, that
+But I was just, I just kind of sat back and says, gosh, sometimes we're so close to this, we just don't pay attention and think like, like, yeah, that.

 that Trump came back stronger because he sat out those four years, because he had said all of these things, as you had and I had and a lot of conservatives, what they were capable of.

-But they never saw it in the raw form that this left-wing, whoever this cabal was, the Obamas or Elizabeth Warren or Bernie Sanders or Jill Biden, Biden, speculation that used this waxen effigy of Joe Biden to implement this agenda.
+But they never saw it in the raw form that this left-wing, whoever this cabal was, the Obamas or Elizabeth Warren or Bernie Sanders or Jill Biden, speculation, that used this waxen effigy of Joe Biden to implement this agenda.

 They had seen a million illegal agons, but never 12 million.